donhenton/spring-boot-birt/README.md

 heroku deploy:jar target/spring-boot-birt-0.0.1-SNAPSHOT.jar --app donhenton-spring-boot
 ```

-Or you can used the maven deploy:
+Or you can use the maven deploy:
 * login onto heroku via the command line
 * answer prompt on browser (requires upgrade to CLI > 22)
 * mvn clean heroku:deploy